prometheus-operator/prometheus-operator/Documentation/thanos.md

 ### No s3 storage (assumes Thanos querier has been deployed)

-This is the simplest configuration, and is the only configuration needed to provide HA benefits.
+This is the simplest configuration change that needs to be made to your Prometheus Custom Resource, and is the only configuration needed to provide HA benefits.

 ```